Claire Foreman, vegan Muay Thai fighter

 “A lot of them are either vegetarian, vegan or omni’s who are trying to eat more plant based.
 Whenever we get together they all make vegan food for us all the share.
 I find that most people are respectfully curious, just disbelieving that an athlete can perform on a plant based diet.
 I love having the chance to educate them if they ask.”

 With such a high level of success achieved already, Claire has much to be pleased with.
 At age 27 when we spoke to her in March 2016 she had a fight record boasting fourteen wins out of sixteen, including three stoppages and of course a national title.
-Surprisingly she doesn’t count her title win as her greatest moment as she felt she felt with a more reserved style, with the Sam Brown fight being a much more exciting fight.
+Surprisingly she doesn’t count her title win as her greatest moment as she felt she fought with a more reserved style, with the Sam Brown fight being a much more exciting fight.
 She also respect’s Brown’s aggression and high work rate.

 Claire’s also proud of the everyday milestones such as overcoming injuries, learning new techniques and furthering strength and conditioning training.
 She emphasized to us that these achievements have been as part of a team, and she owes a lot to Tao and the Sor.Jaiphet Fight Team, Andy and Combat MMA & Fitness, Sylvia Lokollo and Corefit, Hamid at Back on Track Physiotherapy, Damien and MMA Fight Store, Joe Foreman at Pixel Ready, Xan and Superstar Hair and Tash at Bodhi & Soul Café .